rolandshacks/frodo4webos/readme.txt

-Frodo for webOS, v1.0.0
+Frodo for webOS, v1.0.0 (alpha)

 Ported by Roland Schabenberger
 Original Frodo by Christian Bauer

 --

-Frodo for webOS is a port of the free C=64 emulator Frodo by Christian Bauer.
+Frodo for webOS is a port of the free Commodore C64 emulator Frodo by Christian Bauer.

 Frodo is a highly portable program and currently has versions for Windows, Mac, Linux/Unix, Playstation, Dreamcast and Symbian telephones to mention just a